12 Ways to Experience the Winter Games in Whistler

-The PyeongChang 2018 Winter Games are starting in South Korea, and along with the world Whistler will be watching.
-Our connection to the Winter Games is strong, with several local athletes in the line up for this year’s Winter Games, many of whom have sharpened their skills on the Whistler slopes, trails and sliding tracks.
+Our connection to the Winter Games is strong, with local athletes training with the hopes to make the Olympic / Paralympic teams, many of whom have sharpened their skills on the Whistler slopes, trails and sliding tracks.

-The neat thing about Whistler is you can not only watch the games broadcast, you can try the very same sports happening in PyeongChang over the next two weeks.
-Here’s 10 ways to get into the Winter Games spirit in Whistler:
+The neat thing about Whistler is you can not only watch the games broadcast, but you can try the very same sports yourself.
+Here are 12 ways to get into the Winter Games spirit in Whistler:

 With a ton of fond memories from the party that was the 2010 Winter Games, plus visitors in town from all over the world, Whistler’s an ideal place to catch those Olympic vibes.
 Watch the official Winter Games broadcast on big screens in Whistler Olympic Plaza every day, right by the 2010 Olympic Rings and Paralympic Agitos.
 Alternately, pop into a bar and do the same.
 (Insider Tip: all hockey games are sure to draw a crowd, and if USA plays Canada, be there).